Skyscanner/backpack-ios/CONTRIBUTING.md

 ## Git

-Please submit your requested changes as a pull request to the `master` branch.
-If your branch becomes out of date and conflicts need to be resolved with `master` use `git rebase`, do not merge `master` into your feature branch.
+Please submit your requested changes as a pull request to the `main` branch.
+If your branch becomes out of date and conflicts need to be resolved with `main` use `git rebase`, do not merge `main` into your feature branch.

 Write your commit messages using imperative mood and in general follow the rules in [How to Write a Good Commit Message](https://chris.beams.io/posts/git-commit/)